sadboy248030/sadboy248030/README.md

 # Sadboy

 ## Hi 👋!
-My name is Alfonso Eduardo Manrique Diaz and I'm a programming student from Carabanchel.
+My name is Alfonso Eduardo Manrique Diaz and I'm a programming student.